 Main course was up next and I suddenly understood Werner’s presentation style.
 I had a huge bay leaf and sprig of rosemary rakishly poised on the plate.
 Once again, the portion was huge!
 'Rustic Home Style cooking with elements of Posh' is what we have here.
 There were 2 whole pigeon breasts on the plate, 1 whole rabbit leg and a whole rabbit loin as well as various bits of rabbit placed on top of the veg.
 The pile of veg was also fairly substantial.
 Having said that, it all tasted great and I finished the whole plate!
 The veg was gorgeous having been sautéed in lashings of butter.
 This would be my only negative comment about the presentation was that the butter from the veg and the jus from the meat didn’t mix well and look a tad messy on the plate.
 But what about the taste?
 Oh yeah… soooo good!
 In addition to this hearty plate of food, a dish of vegetables accompanied the meal.
 Buttery carrots, celeriac, garlic new potatoes, beetroot and beans.
 A veritable feast!

 Dessert was a straight forward and easy choice.
 Whilst there were quite a few desserts I would’ve happily tucked into, I went for the ‘Apricot Dumplings covered in Toasted Sweet Buttery Breadcrumbs served with Homemade Vanilla Ice cream’.
 This choice was once again made because of the Austrian influence and when in Rome… ummm..
 Austria… as they say.
-The presentation was fun and I thought, 'Oooh, can't wait to get into that dumpling!'
-The large, golden, breaded dumpling sat on a bed of buttery breadcrumbs and nestled next to it was a smooth looking scoop of ice cream, vanilla seeds proudly visible.

 To be honest, I found this dessert a little odd.
 I almost think a biscuit crumb would’ve been nicer than the breadcrumb and the dumpling itself was dense and, dare I say it, a little bland.
 I loved the texture of the crumb, the sweet and sour of the apricot and the creamy vanilla ice cream was gorgeous.
 Dumplings are an absolute favourite of mine and I personally think a lighter, maybe spiced or sweetened dumpling would've really helped this dessert.